Calculate Your True Hourly Rate After Tax

 Underpricing often leads to income gaps even when working full-time.

-This estimate is based on current SARS tax brackets and represents your average tax rate, not the highest bracket.
+This estimate is based on United States tax brackets (2026) and represents your average tax rate, not the highest bracket.

 The safety buffer helps cover slow months, late payments, and gaps between projects — common realities in freelance work.